 Peel the eggplant, if desired.
 Slice the eggplant, zucchini, and fennel crosswise into 1/4-inch slices.
 In a small bowl combine the oil, rosemary, salt, and pepper.
 Brush the vegetables with about half of the oil mixture, reserving remaining oil mixture for the polenta.

-Brush the polenta slices with reserved oil mixture.
+Brush the polenta slices with the reserved oil mixture.
 Place the polenta slices on the grill rack.
 Grill 5 to 10 minutes or until heated through and lightly browned, turning once.

 To serve, place 3 polenta slices in each shallow bowl or on each dinner plate; spoon the vegetable mixture over the polenta.